mapperfr/mapperfr-source/content/en/home/resume.md

         Maison Méditerranéenne des Sciences de l'Homme, [Mediterranean Laboratory of Prehistory Europe Africa](https://lampea.cnrs/fr), [Arkaia Institute](https://www.univ-amu.fr/fr/public/institut-archeologie-mediterraneenne-arkaia).

-        Coordination of the deployment of ArcaDIIS (*Archaeological Data Infrastructure for Interoperability and Sharing*), an editorial platform for the semantic valorisation of archaeological research data.
+        Development of ArcaDIIS (*Archaeological Data Infrastructure for Interoperability and Sharing*), an editorial platform for the valorisation of archaeological research data.
 Web development for various archaeological research projects.
 Participation in the works of the MMSH's Publishing Unit.

   - title: Lecturer in cartography